nattasit63/matc/docs/guild_traffic_lib.rst

-# 2. Multi-Agent Traffic Control (matc) is a function replanning traffic when one of agents have picked up or delivered and then replanning from its current position.(User have to write a program to use with this function)
+2.Multi-Agent Traffic Control (matc) is a function replanning traffic when one of agents have picked up or delivered and then replanning from its current position.(User have to write a program to use with this function)
       To use , User have to initial data first by call sub-function initial()

       | Input variable in initial()| format |